Welcoming Filmmakers With Free Permits

-Permits are issued for public property (parks, beaches, streets, sidewalks, and public buildings) in 34 film-friendly municipalities and taxing districts within Palm Beach County.
 Please allow three business days to process a standard permit.
 If you need a permit processed in less than three days, please notify our office in advance of filling out a permit application.
-Any projects involving road closures, intermittent traffic control or closing off public areas or other special circumstances will require additional time to process.
+Projects involving road closures, intermittent traffic control or closing public areas or other special circumstances will require additional time to process.

 Securing a permit requires a $1 million comprehensive or commercial general liability policy.
 Vehicles, watercraft or aircraft may require additional coverage.
-Stunts or special effects, require a five million dollar policy.
-Some locations are owned by mulitple entities and additional insurance certificates will need to be issues.
-Once the permit application has been sumbitted, an email will be sent to you with the exact wording that is required for each certificate as each municipality has their own preferences for insurance certificates.
+Stunts or special effects require a five million dollar policy.
+Some locations are owned by mulitple entities and additional insurance certificates will required.
+Once your permit application has been sumbitted, an email will be sent with the exact wording that is required as each municipality has their own preferences for insurance certificates.

-If your project is shooting at an exterior location and requires traffic control, or has a scene with prop firearms, weapons or actors in police uniforms; local law enforcement must be assigned to your location.
-Off-duty detail costs vary per city and is the responsibility of the production company to cover the total cost of the detail.
+If your project is shooting at an exterior location and requires traffic control or has a scene with prop firearms, weapons or actors in police uniforms; local law enforcement must be assigned to your location.
+Off-duty detail costs vary per municipality and is the responsibility of the production company to cover the total cost of the detail.

 The following requires law enforcement assistance: